 And at times the roads can be little more than rough tracks.
-Even the Alaska Highway (the 2,232km stretch of road that links the contiguous United States of America with Alaska) is nothing more than loose chippings laid atop a gravel substrate in places – and the Top of the World Highway, which links Dawson City to the US border in Alaska, is entirely unpaved, completely unmaintained, and only open in the summer months.
+Even the Alaska Highway (the 1,387-mile stretch of road that links the contiguous United States of America with Alaska) is nothing more than loose chippings laid atop a gravel substrate in places – and the Top of the World Highway, which links Dawson City to the US border in Alaska, is entirely unpaved, completely unmaintained, and only open in the summer months.
 It’s rough, pot-holed and features several off-camber corners that threaten to tip you several hundred feet down into the valley below.

-Four-wheel-drive here might not be absolutely essential to safely traverse roads like these, but if you’ve got it then you are going to engage it and enjoy the extra reassurance it gives on the sketchy sections – and when you want to venture down that overgrown, rutted road, you simply point the nose where you want to go and a half-decent pickup will get you to places your Tahoe would balk at.
+Four-wheel-drive here might not be absolutely essential to safely traverse roads like these, but if you’ve got it then you are going to engage it and enjoy the extra reassurance it gives on the sketchy sections – and when you want to venture down that overgrown, rutted road, you simply point the nose where you want to go and a half-decent pickup will get you to places your Tahoe would baulk at.

 There’s room to sleep in the rear bed too, should your exploration lead you to the perfect wild-camping spot – after you’ve cleared it of your mountain bikes, camping gear, firewood supply, and all the other small things that make backwoods life tolerable.
 Try fitting that little lot in your seven-seat SUV or using the back of it as an impromptu viewing platform or elevated photographic stand.

 Driving a pickup slows you down too, which is a huge benefit when the roads are as rough as this.
-My F150’s live rear axle also gave me much less grip than a more sophisticated set-up would have done, so slides happen at slower speeds, giving you more time to sort yourself out.
+My F-150’s live rear axle also gave me much less grip than a more sophisticated set-up would have done, so slides happen at slower speeds, giving you more time to sort yourself out.
 Or to hoon in a cloud of dust, obviously.

-If you are in the USA and Canada then you’ll blend in too, because almost everyone drives a pickup rather than a car once you hit the more remote areas – and the Ford F150 has been the USA’s best-selling vehicle for the past thirty years for good reason.
+If you are in the USA and Canada then you’ll blend in too because almost everyone drives a pickup rather than a car once you hit the more remote areas – and the Ford F-150 has been the USA’s best-selling vehicle for the past thirty years for good reason.

-But finally, you should hire a pickup for your next road trip because they make you feel great.
+But finally, you should hire a pickup truck for your next road trip because they make you feel great.
 Nothing beats listening to The Brothers Osborne or Robert Earl Keen with the window down, the stereo cranked up, and a loved one snuggled up to you on the front bench seat…